Visit us to meet an Eagle Owl, Barn Owl, American Kestrel, Lanner Falcon, and a Hooded Vulture!Read more

 Don't forget to try our world famous Tewkesbury Mustard!
 It has been used for centuries to add a fiery kick to a host of savoury dishes.

 For the drama and entertainment of the stage and screen, take time to visit the Roses Theatre located in the heart of the town

-All year round in Tewkesbury there is a wide range of events including a monthly Farmers’ Market, annual Food & Drink Festival, the renowned Medieval Festival, popular Mop Fair as well as host of vintage festivals, sporting events and celebrations.
+All year round in Tewkesbury there is a wide range of events including weekly market, annual Food & Drink Festival, the renowned Medieval Festival, popular Mop Fair as well as host of vintage festivals, sporting events and celebrations.

 To make the most of your time with us, why not extend your visit?
 There are plenty of places to stay in Tewkesbury to suit all tastes and budgets including hotels, guest houses, bed & breakfasts, self-catering cottages and camping & caravan sites.